-Hong Kong police fire tear gas, water cannon to clear tourist district protesters
+Hong Kong protesters hurl petrol bombs after police fire tear gas to clear rally

 Ambulances took one man away on a stretcher.
 The need for treatment was not immediately clear.

-Police detained some protesters as they gathered, many yelling profanities while police used loud-hailers to warn others away.
-The crowds at the waterfront had largely dispersed after a couple of hours and headed north up Nathan Road, where many luxury brand shops closed their shutters.
+Police detained some protesters as they gathered in a rally that had not received official permission.
+The crowds at the waterfront had largely dispersed after a couple of hours and headed north up Nathan Road, where many luxury brand shops closed their shutters, towards Jordan and Mongkok.

 The rallying cry of the protesters was also for the protection of “Muslims, journalists and the people”.